ohhdemgirls/headless-crawlingathome/README.md

 # headless-crawlingathome

 This script runs crawlingathome from linux box.
-Still having troubles with cairo, maybe will replace with another SVG processing library.
+SVG images will most likely be lost in this scenario.
+Otherwise the script will behave very similar to its Colab source at: https://colab.research.google.com/drive/1P1H-1kc_CFgJE1NOnXywm2fVSoyv2gMW

 ##How to use